 Buying bear spray was easy; buying a water filter was harder, as there are quite a few brands, types and sizes available.
 I should have done more research or asked more questions of backpacking friends before going, but we’ll see how the filter I chose works out.

 TIP: get a backpacking checklist at least a week (or even a month) before you leave and inventory your gear.
 If you need anything, give yourself time to research it and buy it online or get to the store.
 You may also want to double-check your current gear to make sure it’s in working order.
-My stove didn’t work one trip, so I made sure that it would start up before leaving for this trip.
+My stove didn’t work one trip, so I made sure it would start before leaving for this trip.

 Ready to Go!